Want to drive more traffic to your website, but you’re having a hard time attracting new and returning visitors?

 4. Identify Content to Repurpose and Reuse

-There are a couple different ways to find content on your site that you’ve already created that could be repurposed or reused in a different way to bring in more traffic.
+There are a couple of different ways to find content on your site that you’ve already created that could be repurposed or reused in a different way to bring in more traffic.

 First, if you offer downloads on your site, you might be able to use those to create new pieces of awesome content.